btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 ## NBXplorer updates 🔎

-In case you've missed it, our dependency NBXPlorer has undergo a major performance refactoring.
+In case you've missed it, our dependency NBXPlorer has undergone a major performance refactoring.

-Most of the refactoring was done to cather the way data is handled in the dashboard, but also to improve the performance for larger enterprise users.
+We did most of the refactoring in service of how data is handled in the dashboard and improved the performance for larger enterprise users.

 You can read more about the NBXplorer updates [in this blog post](https://blog.btcpayserver.org/nbxplorer-postgres/).

 ## UX/UI improvements 🎨

-As usually, with every release we're ironing out the user-interface, making incremental changes based on our understanding of how you use BTCPay Server.
-Your feedback is always critical factor when we're making such changes.
+As usual, we're ironing out the user interface with every release, making incremental changes based on our understanding of how you use BTCPay Server.
+Your feedback is always a critical factor when we're making such changes.

 - Better **lightning services access** - access lightning network services in a click of a button.
-- **Store default currency for entities**, introduced in an earlier release, the default currency is now pre-set, but easily configurable when you're creating invoices, pull payments, pay button or payment requests.
+- **Store default currency for entities** - introduced in an earlier release, the default currency is now pre-set, but easily configurable when you're creating invoices, pull payments, pay button or payment requests.
 - Add additional rate providers supported by CoinGecko.

 ## Greenfield API 👩‍💻